 Natural timber will show distinctive markings, uneven edges, splits, patches, patterns and colour variations which are evidence of being produced from genuine timber materials and is natural to its characteristics.
 Direct exposure to sunlight will cause timber products, particularly doors, tops and side panels to warp.

 Resin and Acrylic pieces are both synthetic materials so they can scratch and mark easily.
 Avoid placing sharp objects on their surfaces.
 Certain solvents can damage Resin and Acrylic, so it is best to keep your furniture away from harsh chemicals.
-To clean your furniture, use a mild detergent in lukewarm water with a clean soft cloth to wipe the surface down.
-Always rinse the detergent off the surface with a new clean cloth.
-Once the surface has been appropriately cleaned, dry the surface by blotting with a clean soft cloth.
+To clean your furniture, use lukewarm water with a clean, soft cloth to wipe the surface down.
+Once the surface has been appropriately cleaned, dry the surface by blotting with a clean, soft cloth.
 Avoid placing resin and acrylic pieces too close to a heat source.

 Please Note: This policy is only applicable to customers/purchases made from the 26/08/2021.